El Paso Children's Saves Boy Bitten By Snake

 Brian agrees.
 “You could give money to the hospital because I saw a lot of sick kids and I really think they need help.”

-For more information on how to make a donation to El Paso Children’s Hospital Foundation, please call us at 915-521-7229.
+For more information on how to make a donation to El Paso Children’s Hospital Foundation, please call us at 915-521-7229 or donate now.